BOJ sends clearer signal of rate cut chance; keeps policy steady

 The decision came hours after the U.S. Federal Reserve lowered rates again on Wednesday but signalled a pause in further cuts unless the economy took a turn for the worse.

-The BOJ, which has far less policy ammunition, kept its short-term rate target at -0.1% and that for the 10-year government bond yield at around 0%.
+The BOJ, which has far more limited policy ammunition, kept its short-term rate target at -0.1% and that for the 10-year government bond yield at around 0%.

 It also maintained a pledge to buy government bonds so its holdings increase at an annual pace of roughly 80 trillion yen ($736 billion).